 Local author Tantri Wija shared her ideas on "How To Spend a Perfect 48 Hours in Santa Fe, NM" through Matador Network.

 Santa Fe is the nation’s oldest capital city, and probably its most unique.
 This is a land of red and green chile, jaw-dropping sunsets, and adobe-everything.
 It’s a cultural hub—be it Indigenous, literary, artistic, or culinary—and it's full of options for an eye-opening / mouth-watering / just-plain-needed weekend.
-Here are 48 hours of ideas to get you started.
+Here are 48 hours of ideas to get you started (plus some suggestions for a bonus third day, so you can continue the fun on one of those wonderful long weekends).

-Santa Fe is an amalgam of Native American, Spanish, and Anglo culture, so it only makes sense to dabble in each.
+Santa Fe is an amalgam of cultures, including Native American, Spanish, and Anglo, so it only makes sense to dabble in each.
 You might as well start strong (and early—this morning is jam-packed!) with a Native American-inspired breakfast at Amaya, at the Hotel Santa Fe, the city’s only Native American-owned hotel.
-It’s in downtown Santa Fe’s Railyard District, and on Saturday mornings, this neighborhood is home to one of the best farmers’ markets in the country.
-In fact, it just claimed the 6th spot in USA TODAY’s 10Best poll for best farmers’ markets in the US.
+It’s in downtown Santa Fe’s Railyard District, and on Saturday mornings, this neighborhood is home to one of the best farmers’ markets in the country, and a locals' favorite.
+More than 150 growers and producers participate in this long-standing, lively tradition.

 Breakfasted and fortified, go get the full picture of the city’s cultural diversity with a visit to Museum Hill.
 This is four cultural experiences in one: Start with the retablos and santos at the Museum of Spanish Colonial Art (the only museum of its kind in the country), move on to the Kachina carvings and pottery at the Museum of Indian Arts and Culture, note the colors and textiles at the Museum of International Folk Art, and wrap it all up with a wander around the Wheelwright Museum of the American Indian, home to some of the best Native American art in the state.